A Mental Health Expert's Advice for Managing Anxiety about COVID-19

 - Contact with others: “I can keep a distance, and I can teach my family and friends to do the same.
 I can use phone and video calls to stay in touch with loved ones.”

 - Contamination with virus: “I can get a COVID vaccine to protect myself.
 I can keep a physical distance and wear a mask.
 I can learn how to wash my hands properly and do so.
 I can avoid touching my face.
 I can use alternatives to shaking hands or touching others.”

-- Adequate resources for a 14-day quarantine: “I can make a list of reasonable needs, and I can order much of it online.”
+- Adequate resources for quarantine: “I can make a list of reasonable needs, and I can order much of it online.”

-- Disruptions in routine daily work and school structures: “I can develop a home schedule including work, chores, entertainment, meals, home schooling, and common errands.”
+- Changes in routine daily work and school structures: “I can adjust to changing home schedules and be flexible about work, chores, entertainment, meals, home schooling, and common errands.”

 Identify what is out of your control, and develop healthy strategies to manage your related anxiety.